Swedish word of the day: folkkär

 In Sweden, you're more likely to hear folkkär used to talk about homegrown talent or figures who are particularly highly esteemed within Sweden, rather than international celebrities.

-And because of the personal tone of the word kär, it generally refers to those celebs who you feel like you know and would be down-to-earth if you ever met, rather than those who are all too aware of their fame and talent (for this reason, it's debatable whether household name and footballer Zlatan could be described as folkkär).
+And because of the personal tone of the word kär, it generally refers to those celebs who you feel like you know and would be down-to-earth if you ever met, rather than those who are all too aware of their fame and talent.

-By default, folkkär tends to refer to people who are popular in Sweden specifically, but you can also say things like 'artisten är väldigt folkkär i Tyskland' (the artist is widely beloved in Germany) or 'hon är en av Storbrittaniens folkkäraste författare' (she is one of the UK's best loved authors).
+By default, folkkär tends to refer to people who are popular in Sweden specifically, but you can also say things like artisten är väldigt folkkär i Tyskland (the artist is widely beloved in Germany) or hon är en av Indiens folkkäraste författare (she is one of India's best loved authors).

 Examples